-The Cooperative and Local 1307 of the International Brotherhood of Electrical Workers have a collective bargaining agreement, which covers approximately 52% of the Cooperative's employees and substantially all non-administrative hourly employees.
+The Cooperative and Local 1307 of the International Brotherhood of Electrical Workers have a collective bargaining agreement, which covers approximately 53% of the Cooperative's employees and substantially all non-administrative hourly employees.
 The current agreement expires on December 31, 2023.

 The Cooperative entered into an agreement with Cooperative Building Solutions during 2021 for the renovation of the Cooperative's facilities.
-The total cost of the project is expected to be approximately \$6,915,000 and renovations are expected to start during 2022.
+The total cost of the project is expected to be approximately \$13,800,000 and renovations are expected to be completed in early 2023.